-WHO Who will be responsible for implementing the strategy?
+WHO: Who will be responsible for implementing the strategy?
 Who will create the content?
 Or improve your SEO ranking?
 Make sure there is someone "in charge" to make things run smoothly.

+WHAT: We could look to do more posts across existing social media platforms, focusing on environmentally-friendly ways to purchase a home (earned marketing).

-WHAT What are you doing?
-What channels are you using?
-What messaging are you using?
-Remember, consistency is key!
-WHERE Where are you implementing the different tactics you've decided on?
+WHERE: Where are you implementing the different tactics you've decided on?
 Can anything be re-used?
 For example, a blog can be re-used for the website, social media and newsletters.

-WHEN When are you going to actually implement the strategy?
+WHEN: When are you going to actually implement the strategy?
 If yours includes content, it may be worth creating a "bank" of content that can be used and re-used to lessen the pressure!

-WHY Remember to think of why you are doing this - what objective are you trying to reach?
+WHY: Remember to think of why you are doing this - what objective are you trying to reach?
 Remember this in every message you send out.
 The end goal should always be your focus!

 How are we going to control this whole strategy?
-We have a handy Hints & Tips guide on Google Analytics on our Marketing Month page if this is completely new to you.
+We have a handy Hints & Tips guide on Google Analytics on our Summer School of Marketing page if this is completely new to you.
 Think briefly about ways you can track the strategy working.
 Look to set weekly or monthly check-ins to ensure everything is on track.
 Make sure to also pop in a reminder at the halfway stage to see if there is anything that may need changing or updating.
 For our tactic of improving SEO ranking for searches relating to first-time buyers, we may look to do fortnightly check-ins on our ranking and check views via Google Analytics to the site for queries relating to this.
 If at the halfway point you're not too happy with the results from the work you've been putting in, reassess your strategy and consider other options/means of achieving results.